 Email the Prime Minister

-Despite the u-turn in Wales over badger ‘culling’, the coalition is continuing in its policy to kill badgers in England.
-Please write to the Prime Minister to ask him to abandon this policy - and copy Environment Secretary Liz Truss, Parliamentary Under-Secretary of State for Natural Environment, Water and Rural Affairs George Eustice and deputy Prime Minister Nick Clegg into your message, too, in a separate email!
+Despite the u-turn in Wales over badger ‘culling’, the Government in England is continuing in its policy to kill badgers in England (and may roll it out to new areas this year).
+Please write to the Prime Minister to ask him to abandon this policy - and copy Secretary of State for Environment, Food and Rural Affairs Liz Truss and Parliamentary Under Secretary of State for Farming, Food and Marine Environment George Eustice into your message, too, in a separate email!